mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 {{<img src="managed-network.webp" has-border="true" caption="My home network before I added a managed switch">}}

-A few minutes after installing the new managed switch, my fiance told me she lost Internet access.
+A few minutes after installing the new managed switch, my fiance told me she lost Internet access on her laptop.
 I checked my phone and saw the same thing.

 The WiFi devices could all join the WiFi network, but the network didn't have Internet access.
 How could that be?
 I hadn't changed any of my firewall settings.
 I just replaced an unmanaged switch with a managed one.

-I only realized days later what the problem was.
+After several hours, I realized what the problem was.
 My managed switch was dropping all tagged packets.
 So traffic could get from WiFi devices to the AP, but the switch was rejecting VLAN-tagged packets because it didn't know anything about my VLANs.

 {{<img src="unrecognized-vlan.webp" has-border="true" caption="When I replaced my unmanaged switch with a managed switch, the managed switch began dropping VLAN-tagged traffic from my wireless access point.">}}